tsepton/nuforc-data-scrapper/README.md

 ### Data structure

-Data inside the CSV file has the same structure has any report page (for instance, this [one](https://nuforc.org/webreports/ndxe202205.html)).
+Data inside the CSV file has the same structure as any report webpage (for instance, this [one](https://nuforc.org/webreports/ndxe202205.html)).
 That is to say :

 | Date / Time | City | State | Country | Shape | Duration | Summary | Posted | Images |
 |-------------| ---- | ----- | ------- | ----- | -------- | ------- | ------ |--------|